nestjs/docs.nestjs.com/content/controllers.md

 #### Handling errors

-There's a separate chapter about handling errors (i.e. working with exceptions) [here](/exception-filters).
+There's a separate chapter about handling errors (i.e., working with exceptions) [here](/exception-filters).

 #### Full resource sample

-Here is a example that makes use of a few available decorators to create a basic controller.
-The following controller exposes a couple of methods to access and manipulate internal data.
+Below is an example that makes use of several of the available decorators to create a basic controller.
+This controller exposes a couple of methods to access and manipulate internal data.

 ```typescript
 @@filename(cats.controller)